HensoldtOptronicsCV/TIRControlNet/README.md

 The pretrained network was trained on the grayscale semantic maps.
 That is, the images that directly encode the label IDs.
 It is critical to use this kind of semantic maps and **not** colored ones.

 ### Label ID convention - [FMB](https://arxiv.org/abs/2308.02097) Dataset
-The provided pretrained ControlNet has been trained using the [FMB](https://arxiv.org/abs/2308.02097) dataset and and is therefore trained on the conventions contained therein for the definition of label ids.
+The provided pretrained TIR ControlNet was trained using the [FMB](https://arxiv.org/abs/2308.02097) dataset and and is therefore trained on the conventions contained therein for the definition of label ids.
 If semantic maps originating from other datasets are supposed to be processed with the provided pretrained model the IDs have to be matched to the ones in the [FMB](https://arxiv.org/abs/2308.02097) dataset.

 | Label         | ID |  RGB Color     |
 |---------------|----|----------------|